eye4357/x_make_persistent_env_var_x/README.md

 5. `python -m x_make_persistent_env_var_x --json --json-file payload.json`

 Runtime options:
-- `--launch-gui [--quiet]` opens the PySide6 dialog without touching JSON payloads.
+- `--launch-gui [--quiet]` opens the Tkinter dialog without touching JSON payloads.
 - `--json` reads payloads from stdin; pair with `--json-file <path>` to load evidence from disk.
 Missing `command` fields are auto-injected to satisfy schema validation before invoking the JSON core.

 Use the CLI to script changes or launch the GUI to edit variables interactively.
 Export JSON evidence after every session and stash it beside the orchestrator summary.